gotonode/compress/docs/MANUAL.md

 This app accepts any binary file as input.
 You can compress (and decompress), amongst other things, images, text documents, videos, music and even archives.

 As output, you'll specify the name of the file you want to contain the compressed/decompressed data.
-See the [Manual](MANUAL.md) for more information.

 Notice!
 If your chosen output file exists, it will be overwritten without confirmation.
 The app will inform you about this.